farhnsndlr/farhnsndlr/README.md

 I'm a passionate and curious developer currently diving deep into the world of web development and system design.
 As a student of Information Systems and a lab assistant at LePKom, I constantly seek opportunities to **build**, **experiment**, and **grow** through real-world coding.

-When I'm not studying or helping in the lab, you'll find me crafting responsive UIs, optimizing backend logic, or exploring new tools and frameworks to improve my workflow.
+Right now, I'm actively exploring and deepening my understanding in the **IT field** — from backend logic, web performance, to mobile development and Linux-based workflows.
+I believe that consistency and curiosity are key to becoming a better developer every day.

 ---